YunoHost/doc/install_iso.md

-# Install on a standard computer
+# Install on a regular computer

 *Find other ways to install YunoHost **[here](/install)**.*